 Myth 4: The best form of CoQ10 for fertility is ubiquinol.

 Fact: It’s not the form of CoQ10 that matters, it’s the way it’s prepared.

 Because there is a lot of conflicting information available, many people want to know which is the preferred form of CoQ10 for fertility – ubiquinone or ubiquinol?

-Coenzyme Q10 supplements are available in both forms.
-Ubiquinone is the oxidized form, while ubiquinol is the reduced form.
+Ubiquinone is the oxidized form of Coenzyme Q10, while ubiquinol is the reduced form.
 Both forms exist within our bodies, and we can convert between the two depending on our body’s needs.